-We estimate that the net proceeds from this offering (after deducting the underwriting discount and estimated offering expenses), will be approximately \$ million.
-We intend to use the net proceeds from this offering for general partnership purposes, including the repayment of indebtedness under our revolving credit facility and the funding of capital expenditures.
+We estimate that the net proceeds from this offering (after deducting the underwriting discount and estimated offering expenses), will be approximately \$324 million.
+We intend to use the net proceeds from this offering for general partnership purposes, including the funding of capital expenditures and the repayment of indebtedness under our revolving credit facility.
 We may temporarily invest certain net proceeds in short-term marketable securities until they are used for their stated purpose.

-As of May 1, 2019, we had approximately \$602 million of outstanding borrowings and \$15 million letters of credit under our revolving credit facility.
+As of January 11, 2019, we had outstanding borrowings of approximately \$292 million under our revolving credit facility.
 The revolving credit facility matures on December 6, 2022.
-Indebtedness under the revolving credit facility bears interest at either: (1) LIBOR, plus an applicable margin of 1.45% based on our current credit rating; or (2) (a) the base rate, which is the higher of the prime rate, the Federal Funds rate plus 0.50% or the LIBOR Market Index rate plus 1%, plus (b) an applicable margin of 0.45% based on our current credit rating.
-We incur an annual facility fee under the revolving credit facility based on our current credit rating.
+Indebtedness under the revolving credit facility bears interest at either: (1) LIBOR, plus an applicable margin of 1.45% based on our current credit rating; or (2) (a) the base rate which shall be the higher of the prime rate, the Federal Funds rate plus 0.50% or the LIBOR Market Index rate plus 1%, plus (b) an applicable margin of 0.45% based on our current credit rating.
+The revolving credit facility incurs an annual facility fee based on our current credit rating.
 This fee is currently 0.30% and is paid on drawn and undrawn portions of the \$1.4 billion revolving credit facility.
 We use loans under our revolving credit facility for working capital and other general partnership purposes.